-- 302 service requests (40% increase on last year) were recorded of which 93% were actioned within the target response time of 2 working days. - 77 confirmed cases of infectious diseases were investigated in relation to food-born organisms - 83 food samples were submitted for microbiological examination (three times that of the previous year).
-This Authority had the highest sampling activity out of the 14 Lancashire Authorities. - 99% of the highest risk category of food businesses (A-D) including approved manufacturers were inspected.
-Out of a programme of 374 interventions, 371 were carried out. - Premises which were found to be 'broadly compliant' increased slightly to 95%. - 13% of premises were awarded an improved hygiene rating, and 7 % received a lower hygiene rating.
-80% remained at the same hygiene rating. - The percentage of premises inspected, and the high level of compliance make it highly unlikely that this Authority will be selected for audit by the Food Standards Agency.
+- 104 food samples were submitted for microbiological examination.
+This 25% more than the previous year. - 100% of the highest risk category of food businesses (A-C) including approved manufacturers were inspected, and 90% of categories A-D were inspected.
+Out of a programme of 330 interventions, 298 were carried out. - Premises which were found to be 'broadly compliant' remained at 95%. - 9% of premises were awarded an improved hygiene rating, and 5% received a lower hygiene rating. - Of the visits carried out by the food safety team 52% are programmed through the national food hygiene inspection regime dictated by the Food Standards Agency.
+In addition to these visits, the team carried out an additional 278 visits, making a combined total of 576 visits.
+These additional visits consisted of sampling visits, compliance revisits, advice visits, complaint visits and rescore revisits. - The percentage of premises inspected, and the high level of compliance make it highly unlikely that this Authority will be selected for audit by the Food Standards Agency.

-7.3 Compliance with Local Performance Indicator

-In addition to the service performance statistics listed in paragraph 7.3 above:

-- Enforcement of food safety legislation has been implemented in accordance with the Ribble Valley 'Food Safety' Enforcement Policy (Rev. January 2011) and associated standard procedures. - In the year 2017/18, there have been no complaints received about the Food Safety enforcement activity. - 7.4 Identification of significant variance from Service Plan - To be monitored monthly and any significant variation from the plan to be reported promptly to the Health & Housing Committee.
+7.3 Compliance with Local Performance Indicator In addition to the service performance statistics listed in paragraph 7.3 above: Enforcement of food safety legislation has been implemented in accordance with the Ribble Valley 'Food Safety' Enforcement Policy (Rev. January 2011) and associated standard procedures.
+In the year 2018/19, there have been no complaints received about the Food Safety enforcement activity.
+7.4 Identification of significant variance from Service Plan To be monitored monthly and any significant variation from the plan to be reported promptly to the Health & Housing Committee.